Cagot: In media

 References to Cagots as well as Cagots as characters have appeared in works throughout the past millennia.
-One of the earliest examples is the legend of the battle of 1373 that led to The Tribute of the Three Cows, the people of the French Valley of Barétous are said to have been led by a Cagot with four ears.
+One of the earliest examples is the legend of the battle of 1373 that led to The Tribute of the Three Cows, the people of the French Barétous Valley are said to have been led by a Cagot with four ears.
 References to Cagots occur semi-regularly in French literary works such as in the 1793 French play Le jugement dernier des rois, by Sylvain Maréchal.
 The liberated subjects of the kings of Europe provide critiques of and insult their former rulers, where they say the Spanish king has "stupidity, cagotism and despotism [...] imprinted on his royal face".

-Multiple references to Cagots have appeared in the poems of the 19th century French poet Édouard Pailleron.
+Multiple references to Cagots have appeared in the poems of the 19th-century French poet Édouard Pailleron.

 Multiple travellers to the Pyrenees upon learning about and seeing the Cagots were inspired to write of their conditions both in fictional and non-fictional works.
 Such travellers included the Irish author and diplomat Thomas Colley Grattan, whose 1823 story The Cagot's Hut details the otherness he perceived in the Cagots during his travels in the French Pyrenees, detailing many of the mythical features that became folklore about the Cagots appearance.
 In July 1841 the German poet Heinrich Heine visited the town of Cauterets and learned of the Cagots and their discrimination by others, subsequently becoming the topic of his poem Canto XV in Atta Troll.
 After travelling in southern France in 1853, Elizabeth Gaskell published her non-fiction work An Accursed Race, detailing the contemporary condition of the Cagots.

+A character in Trevanian's novel Shibumi (1979) is named Beñat Le Cagot.
+He also used the name himself as a pen name.

 More recently, the Basque director Iñaki Elizalde released a Spanish-language film titled Baztan in 2012.
 The film deals with a young man fighting against the discrimination he and his family have suffered for centuries due to being Cagots.
-There are several references to the history and persecution of the Cagots in Rachel Kushner’s novel Creation Lake.

 Cagotic architecture

 Protruding badge on the facade indicating the dwelling of a Cagot in Langogne (Lozère).

 Sculpture of a "Cagot" in the Église Saint-Girons in Monein, which was built by the local cagot craftsmen in 1464.

 Cagot houses in the Mailhòc district (wooden mallet), Saint-Savin, 1906.

 Halle de Campan which was built by the local Cagots.

 The interior of Halle de Campan.

-Montaner castle, built by the Cagots, for Gaston III, Count of Foix.
+Château de Montaner, built by the Cagots, for Gaston III, Count of Foix.

 The rue des capots, and the "porte anglaise" in Mézin, Lot-et-Garonne.
 The rue des capots was formerly inhabited by the Capots (Cagots) of the town.